Indoramin

 Indoramin (trade names Baratol and Doralese) is a piperidine antiadrenergic agent.

 It is an alpha-1 selective adrenoceptor antagonist with direct myocardial depression action; therefore, it results in no reflex tachycardia.
 It is also used in benign prostatic hyperplasia (BPH).

 It is commonly synthesized from tryptophol.

 Dosage

 Indoramin is commonly prescribed as 20 mg tablets when used in BPH.

 Side Effects

 Drowsiness, dizziness, dry mouth, nasal congestion, headache, fatigue, weight gain, hypotension, postural hypotension, depression, problems with ejaculation, diarrhoea, nausea, increased need to pass urine, and palpitations.

 Synthesis

 Tryptamine and serotonin are naturally occurring indole ethylamino compounds with pronounced pharmacological activities.
 They have served as the inspiration for synthesis of numerous analogues.

-One such study involved alkylation of 4-benzamidopyridine (2) with 3-(2-Bromoethyl)-1H-indole (1) to give quaternary salt (3); this intermediate was in turn hydrogenated with a Raney nickel catalyst to give indoramine (4).
+One such study involved alkylation of 4-benzamidopyridine (2) with a bromoethyy compound (1) derived from tryptophol, to give a quaternary pyridinium salt (3); this intermediate was in turn hydrogenated with a Raney nickel catalyst to give indoramine.

+Product withdrawal

+On May 31, 2013, the French National Agency for the Safety of Medicines and Health Products (ANSM) concluded that the benefit/risk ratio of this product was unfavorable and withdrew Vidora's marketing authorization and recalled its batches from the market on June 3, 2013.